oils-for-unix/oils/doc/qsn.md

 - QSN can represent **any byte sequence**.
 - Given a QSN-encoded string, any 2 decoders must produce the same byte string.
-  (On the other hand, encoders have flexiblity with regard to escaping.)
+  (On the other hand, encoders have flexibility with regard to escaping.)
 - An encoded string always fits on a **single line**.
 Newlines must be encoded as `\n`, not literal.
 - A encoded string always fits in a **TSV cell**.
 Tabs must be encoded as `\t`,